apurvis/defender/README.md

 ## Charges

-There is a basic `Charge` class containing the name of the charge (e.g. "Robbery").
-Charges are attached to `Defendant`s within a `Case`.
+There is a basic `Charge` class containing the name of the charge (e.g. "Robbery") and its type (e.g. "Misdemeanor").
+Charges are attached to `Defendants` within a `Case`.